sajjad-yousuf-96/DSA-FALL-2019-PROJECT/README.txt

+An octree is a tree data structure in which each internal node has exactly eight children ,it is a cube with 6 faces, 12 edges, and 8 vertices.
+Octree is mostly often used for partition in a 3D space.
+Octrees are often used in 3D graphic and 3D game engines.
 DSA PROJECT of UIT 2019 FALL has been made by two members MUHAMMAD SAJJAD(18B-094-SE) AND MUHAMMAD AAMIR AMIN(18B-038-SE) we want to add a node but till now the bugs are nit totally fixed so the code is not running properly.